cswartzvi/hamilton/docs/code-comparisons/kedro.rst

 An imperative pipeline like ``Kedro`` is a series of step, just like a recipe.
 The user can specify "from nodes" or "to nodes" to *slice* the pipeline and not have to execute it in full.

-For declarative dataflows like ``Hamilton`` you request assets / nodes by name and the tool will determine the required nodes to execute (here ``"model_input_table"``) avoiding wasteful compute.
+For declarative dataflows like ``Apache Hamilton`` you request assets / nodes by name and the tool will determine the required nodes to execute (here ``"model_input_table"``) avoiding wasteful compute.

-The simple Python interface provided by ``Hamilton`` allows you to potentially define and execute your dataflow from a single file, which is great to kickstart an analysis or project.
+The simple Python interface provided by ``Apache Hamilton`` allows you to potentially define and execute your dataflow from a single file, which is great to kickstart an analysis or project.
 Just use ``python dataflow.py`` to execute it!

 .. code-block:: python